RoadieHQ/marketing-site/content/backstage/plugins/pagerduty.md

           headers:
             Authorization: Token token=${PAGERDUTY_TOKEN}

-  - intro: Add the PagerDuty plugin to the plugins list.
+  - intro: Import the plugin components at the top of the entity page.
     language: typescript
     code: |
-      // packages/app/src/plugins.ts
-      export { pagerDutyPlugin } from '@backstage/plugin-pagerduty';

-  - intro: Import the required functions and components into the Backstage entity page.
-    language: typescript
-    code: |
       // packages/app/src/components/catalog/EntityPage.tsx

+      // ... other imports above

       import {
-        isPagerDutyAvailable,
+        isPluginApplicableToEntity as isPagerDutyAvailable,
         EntityPagerDutyCard,
       } from '@backstage/plugin-pagerduty';

+      // ... rest of the file

-  - intro: Add the EntityPagerDutyCard component to one or more entity page components depending on where you want the PagerDuty UI to appear.
-For example, display the PagerDuty UI on the existing Overview tab which is rendered for all types of entities.
+  - intro: Add the EntityPagerDutyCard component to one or more entity page components, depending on where you want the PagerDuty UI to appear.
+For example, here's how to display the PagerDuty UI on the existing Overview tab which is rendered for all types of entities.
     language: typescript
     code: |
       // packages/app/src/components/catalog/EntityPage.tsx